zacharycohn/acqstack-journeymap/_pages/internal-clients/solicitation-scoping.md

 title: Solicitation Scoping
 ---

-### How long does this process usually take?
-Weeks to months.

 ### What happens in this stage?
 It's time to figure out what the client needs to buy, and the acquisition strategy to get it!
 Here, we may run workshops, do user research, and even do some prototyping.